surf-visualization/blospray/readme.md

 2. Start Blender
 3. Set the `Render Engine` to `OSPRay`

-## License
+## Licenses

 BLOSPRAY is licensed under the Apache License, version 2.0 (the same license as OSPRay).
 See LICENSE-2.0.txt for more information.

+BLOSPRAY uses the [JSON for Modern C++](https://github.com/nlohmann/json) header-only library, which is included in this source distribution as `core/json.hpp`.
+This file is not part of BLOSPRAY and has a different license, see its contents.

 Some files, mostly separate test files, are not part of BLOSPRAY itself.
 These files have license information included in their text, where appropriate.

-BLOSPRAY uses the [JSON for Modern C++](https://github.com/nlohmann/json) header-only library, which is included in this source distribution as `core/json.hpp`.
-This file is not part of BLOSPRAY and has a different license, see its contents.
+The file `ss002.128_3.bin.vtk` is derived from the Cosmogrid 512^3 simulation by Ishiyama et al. available at https://repository.surfsara.nl/datasets/cosmogrid/648.
+One shapshot of the original particle data was mapped to a density volume (log10 of 1+#particles) at 128^3.
+The original data is covered by an MIT license for which the following holds:

+> Copyright 2011 Tomoaki Ishiyama, Steven Rieder, Junichiro Makino,
+> Simon Portegies Zwart, Derek Groen, Keigo Nitadori, Cees de Laat,
+> Stephen McMillan, Kei Hiraki, Stefan Harfst
+>
+> Permission is hereby granted, free of charge, to any person obtaining
+> a copy of this software and associated documentation files (the "Software"),
+> to deal in the Software without restriction, including without
+> limitation the rights to use, copy, modify, merge, publish, distribute,
+> sublicense, and/or sell copies of the Software, and to permit persons
+> to whom the Software is furnished to do so, subject to the following
+> conditions:
+>
+> The above copyright notice and this permission notice shall be included in all
+> copies or substantial portions of the Software.
+>
+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
+> EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
+> MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+> IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY
+> CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT,
+> TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE
+> SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.